JoinMarket-Org/joinmarket-clientserver/docs/fidelity-bonds.md

 Fidelity bonds are a feature of JoinMarket which improves the resistance to sybil attacks, and therefore improves the privacy of the system.

-## This feature is incomplete and so is disabled for now

 A fidelity bond is a mechanism where bitcoin value is deliberately sacrificed to make a cryptographic identity expensive to obtain.
 The sacrifice is done in a way that can be proven to a third party.
 Takers in JoinMarket will